benfasoli/python-monorepo-template/README.md

     install      Install dependencies in .venv and refresh lockfile infra        Start local development infra in docker containers format       Format code overwriting if necessary
-    lint         Run static analysis checks for all packages and services test         Run tests for all packages and services
+    lint         Run static analysis checks for all libs and apps test         Run tests for all libs and apps
   ```